Written by Emily Green

 Prevalence of OSFED

 To understand the health challenges we face, the Global Burden of Disease (1) assesses diseases, injuries and risk factors to quantify health loss.
-AN and BN are the only EDs included in the assessment as they are most commonly included in empirical research.
-However, we know that these are not the only serious EDs or the most common.
+Anorexia and bulimia nervosa are the only EDs included in this assessment as they are most commonly included in empirical research.
+However, we know that these are not the only serious eating disorders or the most common.

-A study published in The Lancet Psychiatry recognised this and aimed to quantify BED and OSFED (2).
+A study published in The Lancet Psychiatry recognised this and aimed to quantify binge eating disorder and OSFED (2).
 They reported OSFED prevalence at 24.6 million cases globally compared to 55.5 million total cases of eating disorders in 2019.
 That’s 44% of known cases of eating disorders.

 After accounting for 17.3 million with BED, that leaves only 13.6 million cases of other eating disorders such as AN and BN.
 This shows just how important it is to have good quality research into eating disorders.